 - is the University’s legal representative;

-- makes appointments to institutional offices;
+- issues appointments to institutional offices;

-- concludes contracts for teaching activities;
+- enters contracts relating to teaching activities;

 Article 11 - Election of the Rector

 - The Rector is elected among full professors working full time for an Italian university.
 The Rector serves for a term of six years and may not be re-elected.